 Common Low Back Pain Treatment

 It’s common to treat back pain with painkillers.
 While this may be an easy back pain remedy, do your research first.
 Before you take prescription pharmaceutical pain medications (including opioids) or reach for over-the-counter (OTC) pain relievers, it’s important to understand the dangers they pose.
 This is especially important if taken for long periods of time or in the wrong dose, as they come with a whole host of side effects that can be dangerous.
 Most patients we meet verbalize that they don’t want to rely on daily medications, either over-the-counter or prescription based.
-Patients appreciate that medications provide temporary relief, painkillers and muscle relaxants only cover up the symptoms.
+While medications provide temporary relief, painkillers and muscle relaxants only cover up the symptoms.
 In our experience, this does not treat the cause, nor is it a long-term solution for chronic back pain.
 That’s where we come in.

 The information we gain from your consultation and exam helps us determine if you are a candidate for care in our office.
-Rather than simply treating the symptoms, our experts provide a long-term strategy to not only get the relief that you seek right away, but also prevent future spinal decay.
+Rather than simply treating the symptoms, our experts provide a long-term strategy to not only get the lower back pain relief that you seek right away, but also prevent future spinal decay.
 We take a holistic approach to your care, because the alignment of your head and neck play a large role in how your back feels.
 We correct spinal imbalances by looking at the health of your entire spine.
 Patients with low back pain symptoms respond well to chiropractic care.

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
 We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.